tenpy/tenpy/doc/changelog/latest.rst

 Added
 ^^^^^
-- :pull:`266` combining several new features:
+- :pull:`266` combining several new features

   * Variational Uniform MPS (VUMPS) algorithm :class:`~tenpy.algorithms.vumps.SingleSiteVUMPSEngine` and :class:`~tenpy.algorithms.vumps.TwoSiteVUMPSEngine` for the optimization of the new MPS subclass :class:`~tenpy.networks.mps.UniformMPS`,